joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/13/books/john-crowley-dead.html

 **Trump Gives Green Light to U.S. Companies to Aim Hacks at Cybercriminals**\
-`The practice would align the United States with countries like China and Russia, where spy agencies have long relied on private-sector hackers to help with national security missions.`\
+`The practice would align the United States more closely with countries like China and Russia, where spy agencies have long relied on private-sector hackers to help with national security missions.`\
 https://www.nytimes.com/2026/08/13/us/politics/trump-private-companies-hacking-cybercriminals.html

 **Only Global Cooperation Can Keep the World Safe From A.I.**\